TheServerJars/Versions-For-Types/README.md

+> [!NOTE]
+> You can contribute with versions if you wish by connecting me via Discord and making a Pull Request with the new version!
+>
+> Sincerely the Project Author.

 # Versions-For-Types

 Versions-For-Types is a repository where you can contribute with your own versions or help update the existing ones by making a pull request.